Enlightenment and inspiration.

 We learned what a secret hidden for 150 years in Mobile Bay, Alabama, tells us about slavery as well as what a garden at a Minneapolis school can teach us about our nation’s resolve during World War Two.

-The idea is to present a picture of how the United States got to where it is today as well as what it’s facing now and where it’s going as we emerge from what was a pretty dark 2020.
+The idea here is to present a picture of how the United States got to where it is today as well as what it’s facing now and where it’s going.

 The goal is to have people from different parts of the country learn about other sections of the nation.